Aston Martin Rapide S review

-Stunning five-door Aston Martin Rapide mixes jaw dropping looks with hatchback practicality, but it comes at a price
+The Aston Martin Rapide S mixes sports car elegance with hatchback practicality, but it comes at a price

-Nothing stops traffic like an Aston Martin Rapide.
-The trademark nose is lifted wholesale from one of the firm's sporty coupés but its long body means it won't be mistaken for anything else.
-Open those rear doors and it looks even more distinctive as they hinge upwards and outwards to avoid unintended scrapes with the kerb.
-Inside it's the same story, with traditional Aston Martin features including distinctive instrument dial, a huge centre console and lashings of wood and leather trim.
+Nothing stops traffic like an Aston Martin Rapide S. The trademark nose is lifted from the DB9 coupe, but the Rapide S's long body means it won't be mistaken for anything else.
+Open those rear doors, and it looks even more distinctive as they hinge upwards and outwards to avoid unintended scrapes with the kerb.
+Inside it's the same story, with traditional Aston Martin features, including distinctive instruments, a huge centre console and lashings of wood and leather trim.
 If we had a criticism it would be that the infotainment is really difficult to operate as it's displayed on a tiny monochrome screen, with the larger colour screen reserved for the sat-nav.

-The Aston Martin lives up to its name and goes as fast as it looks.
-Its 6.0-litre V12 engine has been boosted to 550bhp in Rapide S guise, which is enough to power the Rapide from 0-60mph in five seconds and to a top speed of 183mph.
-The Touch Tronic six-speed automatic gearbox isn't the last word in sophistication, and it's neither as fast nor involving as the latest twin-clutch systems, but it suits the car's character and takes the stress out of town driving.
-Away from gridlocked streets the Rapide feels surprisingly nimble for such a big machine, but the firm suspension takes the edge off comfort and results in lots of tyre noise over rough tarmac and concrete surfaces.
+The Aston Martin Rapide S lives up to its name, and goes as fast as it looks.
+Its 6.0-litre V12 engine has been boosted to 550bhp in Rapide S guise, which is enough to power the Rapide from 0-62mph in 4.9 seconds and to a top speed of 190mph.
+The Touchtronic six-speed automatic gearbox isn't the last word in sophistication, and it's neither as fast nor involving as the latest twin-clutch systems, but it suits the car's character and takes the stress out of town driving.
+Away from gridlocked streets, the Rapide S feels surprisingly nimble for such a big machine, but the firm suspension takes the edge off comfort and results in lots of tyre noise over rough tarmac and concrete surfaces.
 That's the price you pay for such sporty handling.

-Unsurprisingly the experts at Euro NCAP haven't driven a Rapide into a wall, but you get the usual array of safety kit including front, side and curtain airbags.
+Unsurprisingly the experts at Euro NCAP haven't driven a Rapide into a wall, but you get the usual array of safety kit, including front, side and curtain airbags.
 Traction control and electronic stability control also come as standard.
 Aston Martin's V12 engine is tried and tested so should pose few reliability worries, although there are the occasional issues with poor build quality on some of Aston's cars.
 Revisions for the Rapide S introduced a more up to date sat-nav system, which was a major bugbear of more recent cars.

-Now you're talking.
-By mainstream hatchback standards rear space is tight and the 317-litre boot is pretty modest but for a car with this much style, performance and brand cachet the Rapide is on another level.
+By mainstream hatchback standards, rear space is tight and the 317-litre boot is pretty modest.
+But for a car with this much style, performance and brand appeal, the Rapide is on another level.
 Rivals are few and far between, although the cheaper Porsche Panamera provides limousine levels of rear legroom.
-The back seats of the Rapide have more in common with a supermini, but the Aston compares well with most 2+2 coupés and the exquisitely tailored rear seats fold forwards to improve luggage space if you go mad in the Harrods sale.
-Top of the range Luxe models feature rear entertainment screens and a six-piece leather luggage set.
+The back seats of the Rapide have more in common with a supermini, but the Aston compares well with most 2+2 coupes, and the exquisitely tailored rear seats fold forwards to improve luggage space if you go mad in the Harrods sale.
+Options include rear entertainment screens and a six-piece leather luggage set.